HenryQW/Awesome-TTRSS/README.md

 2. Read `docker-compose.yml` and change the settings (please ensure you change user and password for postgres).
 3. Run `docker-compose up -d` and wait for the deployment to finish.
 4. Access ttrss via port 181，with default credentials `admin` and `password`, please change them asap.
+5.  `wangqiru/mercury-parser-api` and `wangqiru/opencc-api-server` are optional service containers to support additional features, removing them will not affect TTRSS's basic functionalities.

 ### Recommendation